enriko-riba/multiplayer-host/README.md

 * in addition an **`IServer`** component is provided for the game implementors to support server operations

 ## Turn processing
-The server uses the ITurnProcessor interface to invoke game specific logic.
-The execution order is order:
+The server uses the `ITurnProcessor` interface to invoke game specific logic.
+The server invokes turn processors in the following order:
 1. `ITurnProcessor.ProcessClientMessage(User user, in ClientMessage message);` invoked for every received message
 2. `ITurnProcessor.ProcessUserTurn(User user, int ellapsedMilliseconds);` invoked for every existing user (both online and offline)
 3. `ITurnProcessor.OnTurnComplete();`